grnet/apimas/docs/drf_adapter.rst

 .. note::

-    The intuition of specifying the bases of the generated class, encourage the resusability of your code.
+    Specifying bases and mixins for the generated viewse class enhances the resusability of your code.
 For instance, you may have a custom ViewSet class which is shared amongst all your collections.
-Therefore, there is no need to write your own class for every class you want to customize, but instead, you simply declare the class you want to reuse on your specification.
+Instead of copying the same code over and over across different hooks, you can declare a common mixin for all of them within your specification.

 django-rest-framework fields
 ----------------------------

-By default, django-rest adapter tries to map a structural element, pointed as ``.drf_field`` to field specified in your model, either as an attribute or a function.
-However, it is not necessary to have 1 to 1 mapping between your API and storage configuration.
-For instance, you may want to
+By default, the django-rest adapter reads all REST resource properties predicated with ``.drf_field`` and tries to map each of them to an attribute or function on your django model.
+It is not necessary to have 1 to 1 mapping between your API and storage configuration.
+For instance, you may want to:

 - expose a field with different name as that specified in your model.
 - define fields in your API which are not intended to be stored in your db.
-- create structural responses.
+- create responses with arbitrary structure.

 Examples:

 Define the name of source field explicitly
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-In this example, we expose a model field named ``text`` with different name to the API, namely ``api_text``.
-For this purpose, we define the parameter ``source`` of ``.drf_field`` predicate.
+In this example, we create an ``api_text`` property on a REST resource that is mapped to a differently named ``text`` field on a django model, using the ``source`` parameter of the ``.drf_field`` predicate:

 .. code-block:: python